 Class size: Varies

 This internship provides the high-quality educational and clinical fieldwork needed to create a well-rounded, fully competent occupational therapist or occupational therapy assistant.

 Throughout your internship, you are exposed to adaptive training activities, equipment, videos and resources.
-These prepare you for treating individuals with medical diagnoses typically seen in the rehabilitative clinical setting, such as stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions and neurological impairments.
+These prepare you for treating individuals with medical diagnoses typically seen in the rehabilitative clinical setting, such as stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac, orthopedic, general medical conditions, and neurological impairments.

 There are two levels of practice in occupational therapy: